 Feel like you want to stay awhile?
 There are plenty of different accommodations you can choose from if you want to stay overnight.
 From cottages to hotel rooms even glam camping on the beach in luxury tents.

-There is nothing better on a hot summer’s day to sit under trees and have a swim in the refreshing blue water.
+There is nothing better on a hot summer’s day to sit under trees and having a swim in the refreshing blue water.
 Cottesloe is a popular swimming destination and is a perfect spot to watch the sunset over the Indian Ocean.
 Beach by day to cheeky cocktails come the afternoon, The Cottesloe Beach club behind the hotel is a perfect spot for amaretto sour.
 When we lived here we would picnic on a Sunday afternoon with a couple of local beers and ciders and enjoyed a sunset or two.

 It has had a huge facelift since we lived here and has become a great nightlife spot and popular holiday destination with all the amenities.
 If you love outdoor activities have a climb on the rock wall they also have a skate park for the kids.
 If you find yourself looking for something to do on a Thursday night during summer they have food truck sunset markets that run from November to April.

-Grab your rug and a picnic and sit on the hill to watch the epic WA sunsets, if you feel like putting your dancing shoes on head to the party strip it has become a popular spot especially on a Sunday.
+Grab your rug and a picnic and sit on the hill to watch the epic WA sunsets, if you feel like putting your dancing shoes on and head to the party strip it has become a popular spot, especially on a Sunday.